jonathanrocher/ets_tutorial/README.md

 the process, attendees will learn how to design clean, maintainable and scalable applications, and discuss sharing your tool with your users.

-Ultimately, we will be building fairly sofisticated application that allows users to explore images on their machines and detect faces in them:
+Ultimately, by the end of the workshop, we will have built a fairly sophisticated application that allows users to explore images on their machines and detect faces in them:

 ![full app screenshot](pycasa_final.png)